breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </tr>
 </table>

 Regrouping the order of matrix multiplication offers various computational benefits, and adding normalization prevents singularities from emerging.
-Many forms of normalization have been developed for graphs with various [strengths and disadvantages](https://cs.mcgill.ca/~wlh/comp766/files/chapter2_draft_mar29.pdf).
+Many forms of normalization have been developed with various [strengths and disadvantages](https://cs.mcgill.ca/~wlh/comp766/files/chapter2_draft_mar29.pdf).
 This sequence forms the so-called [Krylov matrix](http://www.mathnet.ru/links/701af3446efa9590ab957fb2d9b5ddd5/im5215.pdf) (Krylov, 1931):

 $$
 K_{i} = \begin{bmatrix}v & Mv & M^{2}v & \cdots & M^{i-1}v \end{bmatrix}
 $$

-Such methods are not just applicable to real matrices, but can be used to analyze boolean and integer matrices.
+Such methods are not just applicable to real matrices, but can be used to analyze boolean and integer matrices, and by extension, directed graphs.
 These are sometimes called [transition](https://ieeexplore.ieee.org/document/1086510), [stochastic or Markov](https://en.wikipedia.org/wiki/Stochastic_matrix) matrices.
 We are primarily interested in the deterministic version, whose variables inhabit $$\mathbb{B}^{n\times n}$$.

-The Krylov methods have important applications for studying dynamical systems and signal processing on networks.
-Researchers are just beginning to understand how eigenvalues of the Laplacian affect the asymptotic behavior of dynamical processes on graphs.
-In this section, we will explore some examples of dynamical processes on graphs.
+The Krylov methods have important applications for studying [dynamical systems](https://en.wikipedia.org/wiki/Graph_dynamical_system) and [graph signal processing](https://arxiv.org/pdf/1712.00468.pdf).
+Researchers are just beginning to understand how eigenvalues of the graph Laplacian affect the asymptotic behavior of dynamical processes on graphs.
+We have already seen one example of these in the [WL algorithm](#weisfeiler-lehman).
+Another example of graph computation can be found in [Valiant (1975)](http://theory.stanford.edu/~virgi/cs367/papers/valiantcfg.pdf), who shows a CFL parsing algorithm which is equivalent to matrix multiplication.

 <!--Three steps of Barabási's [preferential attachment algorithm](https://en.wikipedia.org/wiki/Preferential_attachment):-->